MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devtest/static-driver-verifier-general-tool-and-technical-limitations.md

 -   Only initializes arrays that are function pointer arrays.
 SDV issues a warning and compresses the array initializer to the first 1000 elements.
 For other array types, only the first element is initialized.

--   Cannot correctly interpret arrays that are dynamically allocated or whose size is unknown at compile time.
-Also, cannot correctly interpret variables that are declared as pointers but are used as arrays.
-In these situations, SDV interprets the arrays to be unconstrained, which could produce false defects and lead to an incorrect analysis.
-In addition, using variable indexes to access array elements in **for** loops can lead to incorrect analysis.

 -   Constructors of objects that are initialized in arrays are not called.
 For example, in the following code snippet, *x* does not get set to 10 because SDV does not call the constructor.

     ```